OkayAlright/MinNo/extras/documentation.md

      multAndAddTwo (5 * 9) 2;

 ### 2.4.0 Iteration
-Though the leaning towards immutablity might suggest a leaning towards recursive function as well (thusly leaning towards the functional programming camp), Arduino's memory is far too limited to deal with recursion nicely.
+Though the leaning towards immutability might suggest a leaning towards recursive function as well (thusly leaning towards the functional programming camp), Arduino's memory is far too limited to deal with recursion nicely.
 So MinNo has both "for" and "while" loops.
 It also supports recursive definitions if you feel like shooting yourself in the foot.

-For most interation, a "for" loop will do.
+For most iteration, a "for" loop will do.
 A for loop in MinNo works like any other for loop in C or Javascript.
 It is made of a few basic parts:

-      for <delcaration or assignment of valirable> ; conditional ; incrementor ;{
+      for <declaration or assignment of variable> ; conditional ; incrementor ;{
           <code>
       }
-The declaration or assignment of a variable allows the creation or prep of a vairable to track the for loops iteration.
-The conditonal, when false, will stop the for loop to continue thorugh your sketch, and the incrementor happens at the end of every pass through the for loop.
+The declaration or assignment of a variable allows the creation or prep of a variable to track the for loops iteration.
+The conditional, when false, will stop the for loop to continue through your sketch, and the incrementor happens at the end of every pass through the for loop.
 Here is an example with some filler values that sum subsequent integers:

      let sum: mutable int = 0;